 The study is a randomized controlled clinical trial design with a pre-test-post-test framework and a control group.
-The statistical population included patients who suffered from DNP and were referred to pain and diabetes clinics in the Ardabil Province of Iran during November and December 2024.
+The statistical population consisted of patients with DNP who were referred to pain and diabetes clinics in Ardabil Province, Iran, during November and December 2024.
 In this study, 36 patients with DNP were randomly allocated to the experimental and control groups (each group consisted of 18 patients).
-The sample size was calculated based on previous studies and by using GPower software. adhering to the following parameters: effect size = 1.53, β = 0.97, and α = 0.05.
-Inclusion criteria were consent to participate, having an age range of 18 to 50 years, no use of psychiatric medications, and no history of psychological interventions.
+The sample size was calculated based on previous studies and by using GPower software, adhering to the following parameters: effect size = 1.53, β = 0.97, and α = 0.05.
+The inclusion criteria were consent to participate, an age range of 18 to 50 years, no use of psychiatric medications, and no history of psychological interventions.
 Exclusion criteria were failure to complete questionnaire items, missing more than two therapy sessions, and exacerbation of pain during the intervention.

-All ethical considerations as signing informed consent form, maintaining the confidentiality of their personal information, and adhering to ethical principles in human research were fully observed.
+All ethical considerations, including signing the informed consent form, maintaining the confidentiality of personal information, and adhering to moral principles in human research, were fully observed.
 All collected data were entered into SPSS software version 27.
 Multivariate covariance analysis was used to analyze the obtained scores.
-The significance of the assumptions was considered at the level of 0.05.
+The significance of the assumptions was assessed at the 0.05 level.

 In this study, the following instruments were used.
 The Repetitive Negative Thinking Questionnaire (RNTQ) was developed by McEvoy, Mahoney, and Moulds in 2010 and consists of 31 items to assess the frequency and intensity of repetitive negative thoughts (38).
 Responses are scored on a 5-point Likert scale, ranging from 1 (Never) to 5 (Always), with higher scores indicating greater levels of repetitive negative thinking.
 The total score is calculated by summing responses across all items.
 The questionnaire has high reliability, with Cronbach's alpha coefficients ranging from 0.72 to 0.93 in the original study.
-For predictive validity, the RNTQ was correlated with the Beck Depression Inventory and Beck Inventory, yielding correlation Anxiety coefficients of 0.42 and 0.38, respectively, associations indicating significant with depression and anxiety (38).
+For predictive validity, the RNTQ was correlated with the Beck Depression Inventory and Beck Anxiety Inventory, vielding correlation coefficients of 0.42 and 0.38, respectively, indicating significant associations with depression and anxiety (38).
 In the current study, Cronbach's alpha coefficient for the RNTQ was calculated as 0.84, indicating good internal consistency and reliability in measuring repetitive negative thinking within the target population.

 The Anxiety Sensitivity Index-3 (ASI-3) measures the level of worry related to various symptoms of anxiety (39).
-This scale is deprived of the revised Anxiety Sensitivity

-Index which comprises 18 items and evaluates anxiety sensitivity across three dimensions: physical concerns (6 items), cognitive concerns (6 items), and social concerns (6 items).
+This scale is deprived of the revised Anxiety Sensitivity Index, which comprises 18 items and evaluates anxiety sensitivity across three dimensions: physical concerns (6 items), cognitive concerns (6 items), and social concerns (6 items).
 Participants respond on a five-point Likert scale ranging from 0 (very little agree) to 4 (completely agree), with total scores ranging from 0 to 72.
-The ASI-3 demonstrates strong psychometric properties, with internal consistency coefficients ranging between 0.76 and 0.86 for physical concerns, 0.79 and 0.91 for cognitive concerns, and 0.73 and 0.86 for social concerns.
+The ASI-3 demonstrates strong psychometric properties, with internal consistency coefficients ranging from 0.76 to 0.86 for physical concerns, 0.79 to 0.91 for cognitive concerns, and 0.73 to 0.86 for social concerns.
 Additionally, the scale has shown good convergent and divergent validity (39).
 In the present study, the internal consistency for the subscales was also confirmed, with Cronbach's alpha coefficients ranging from 0.84 to 0.90.